eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 [Crama2010]
 	Crama, Y., and Hammer, P. L. Boolean Models and Methods in Mathematics, Computer Science, and Engineering, vol. 134 of Encyclopedia of Mathematics and its Applications.
 Cambridge University Press, New York, NY, 2010.

+[Cygan2015]
+	Marek Cygan and Fedor V. Fomin and Lukasz Kowalik and Daniel Lokshtanov and Daniel Marx and Marcin Pilipczuk and Michal Pilipczuk and Saket Saurabh. *Parameterized Algorithms*.
+Springer International Publishing Switzerland, Cham, Switzerland, 2015.

 [Dattorro2017]
 	Jon Dattorro. *Convex Optimization and Euclidean Distance Geometry*, Second edition.
 Meboo Publishing USA, Palo Alto, CA, 2017.